MichaelSebero/The-Limbo-Hours-Modpack/README.md

 ## Description

-If you're looking for a balanced factory / magic modpack which has it's own uniqueness to it, this modpack is for you.
+If you're looking for a factory / magic modpack which has it's own uniqueness to it, this modpack is for you.

 ## How to install The-Limbo-Hours-Modpack